By: David Weiss

 1. Mariners trade Randy Johnson to the Astros (1998 trade deadline)

 The 1998 Mariners had a disappointing first half.
-With their enormous lefty ace about to become a free agent they knew it made sense to trade him.
+With their enormous lefty ace about to become a free agent, it made sense to trade him.
 The Astros were willing to part with minor leaguers Freddy Garcia, Carlos Guillen, and John Halama.
 All three had several really good seasons in Seattle.
 From 2000-2003 the M’s won 91 or more games each season.

 2. Indians trade Bartolo Colon to the Expos (2002 trade deadline)